 Clay Pipe is manufactured to a three-edge bearing strength specification, not overall dimensional criteria.
 ASTM C700 provides manufacturing dimensional tolerances as well as minimum three-edge bearing strengths.
 Wall thicknesses vary by pipe size and manufacturer.
 Please contact the pipe manufacturer to get specific information.

 It is difficult to get dimensional information for older pipe.
 Over the 200+ years that clay pipe has been manufactured in the U.S., several different classes or strengths of pipe have been used, a number of manufacturers are no longer in business and it can be very difficult to identify which manufacturer made a given pipe.

-What ASTM standards are used in the design, testing & installation of VCP?
+What ASTM standards are used in the design, testing, installation & maintenance of VCP?